starfederation/datastar/sdk/README.md

 ## Summary

 Datastar has had a few helper tools in the past for different languages.
 The SDK effort is to unify around the tooling needed for Hypermedia On Whatever your Like (HOWL) based UIs.
-Although Datastar the library can use any plugins the default bundle includes robust Server Sent Event (SSE) base approach.
+Although Datastar the library can use any plugins, the default bundle includes robust Server Sent Event (SSE) base approach.
 Most current languages and backend don't have great tooling around the style of delivering content to the frontend.

 ### Decision